Job outlooks for Real estate agents and salespersons

 • Employment growth will lead to a moderate number of new positions.

-Here are some key facts about Real estate agents and salespersons in the Thompson - Okanagan region:
+Here are some key facts about real estate agents and salespersons in the Vancouver Island and Coast region:

 • Real estate agents and salespersons mainly work in the following sectors: